zhong-j-yu/rekex/doc/UsersGuide.md

 `@Ctor` and `static` are allowed, but not required.

 An instance of the catalog must be provided to the parser constructor.
-The instance may be invoked concurrently and must be thread-safe.
+The instance may be invoked concurrently and should be stateless.
 You may have different instances to provide different runtime behaviors of ctors.

-To find the ctors for a datatype, Rekex first searches the catalog for ctors with a compatible return type.
+To find the ctors for a datatype, Rekex first searches the catalog for ctors that return the datatype.
 If not found, Rekex searches the class body of the datatype.
 If not found there either, Rekex searches subtypes of the datatype.